dannygelman1/Crossword-Maker/README.md

 ## Inspiration

-For the last few months I got really into the New York Times Daily Mini.
-Its just a fun way for me to start my morning and wake my brain up in a few minutes.
+Over the last few months I got really into the New York Times Daily Mini.
+It's just a fun way for me to start my morning and wake my brain up in a few minutes.

 One day, as I was trying to come up with a birthday present idea for a friend, I thought - "Wouldn't it be great to make them a personalized crossword puzzle of words related to our shared memories?"